 100W Laser Cutter vs. 40W: Which One Should You Choose?

-You will get efficient and thoughtful service from Tiper.
+You can expect efficient and thoughtful service from Tiper.

 Understanding Laser Cutter Power Levels

-Laser cutters are commonly measured in watts (W), which reflects their cutting capability.
-A higher wattage generally indicates greater cutting depth and speed, but it can also mean higher costs and more complexity in operation.
-Below, we explore the specifications and applications of 100W and 40W laser cutters.
+Laser cutters are rated based on their wattage (W), which indicates their cutting potential.
+Generally, a higher wattage signifies increased cutting depth and speed, but it may also result in higher costs and a more complex operation.
+Below, we delve into the specifications and applications of both 100W and 40W laser cutters.

 Power Comparison: 100W vs. 40W